rust-lang/style-team/guide/expressions.md

 })
 ```

-Such behaviour should extend recursively, however, tools may choose to limit the
+Such behaviour should extend recursively; however, tools may choose to limit the
 depth of nesting.

 Only where the multi-line sub-expression is a closure with an explicit block,